-- Publicity on Library property is limited to designated areas.
+Publicity on Library property is limited to designated areas.

-- Permission to use a room does not constitute nor imply a statement of support by the Library and the Board of Library Trustees for the organization or the content of the event.
+	- Permission to use a room does not constitute nor imply a statement of support by the Library and the Board of Library Trustees for the organization, content or subject matter of the event.

 	- No items are to be removed from, attached to or hung on the wall of any room space.